Mad about circus since 1994

 Following the Master Plan, En Piste’s efforts lead to substantial gains in Quebec!
 First, a move by the CNESST to provide coverage for circus artists in training.
 The MCCQ also allocates $1 million to develop a circus arts training program.
 And En Piste contributes to a pilot project to help artists with career transitions.

-En Piste continues to progress: it counts nearly 400 members whose influence is recognized internationally.
+En Piste continues to progress: it counts around 500 members whose influence is recognized internationally.
 Because the circus has no borders!